sghall/react-vertex/README.md

 **This library is experimental.**

 I'm working on this in my spare time.
 It's unlikely to be stable until late 2019.
 Use it at your own risk.
-There's still some hard-coded WebGL parameters and it lacks some key features like events.
-If you've got some WebGL chops or experience with 3D engines and want to collaborate drop a line in the issues.
+There's still a lot of hard-coded WebGL parameters and it lacks some key features like events.
+The materials are a WIP.
+If you've got some WebGL/GLSL chops or experience with 3D engines and want to collaborate drop a line in the issues.

 ### What's in the box?
 - Scene renderer using React Reconciler
 - Scene graph which handles matrix multiplication
-- Basic lighting system (only point lights so far)
+- Basic lighting system (only simple point lights so far)
 - Orbit camera and controls
 - Hooks for geometries and materials
 - Data Gui like dev controls and scene helpers

 ### Roadmap
 - More lighting options
-- Improve materials and shader system
+- Better materials and shader system
 - Events / raycasting
+- Scene Shadows
 - Composite effects
-- Better camera support
+- Improve camera options
 - Tests

 ### [Documentation and Examples](https://react-vertex.com)